MateuszPodeszwa/C-PrivateLessons/The Foundation of C#/Methods Introduction.md

 >static void CountToTen() {  ...   }
 >```

+# Returning and Passing Values

+In this chapter you will learn that methods can share and take values from the code.
-# Passing Data to a Method
+## Passing Data to a Method

 If a method needs data to do its job, it can define special variables called **parameters** to hold this data.
 Calling a method initialise these variables.
 Passing variables into a method is especially useful if a method is static and needs to work on user input, or other data from other method.
 Also, parameters give more flexibility.
 Based on above example, we can replace both `CountToTen` and `CountToTwenty` methods with a single method `Count`.